Patriots logo

 The moneyline is as straightforward as it gets when it comes to betting.
 The only thing to do here is pick the winner.
 Check out this example:

-The minus (-) and plus (+) signs distinguish the favorite from the underdog, making New England the favorite in this scenario.
+The minus (-) and plus (+) signs distinguish the favorite from the underdog, making New England the underdog in this scenario.
 Odds can be understood more clearly if you think in terms of $10 or $100 increments.
-A wager on the Patriots odds would mean every $120 bet nets $100.
-And it's the opposite for underdogs: Here the Jets moneyline was set at +210, meaning a $100 wager would profit $210.
+A wager on the Patriots odds would mean every $100 bet nets $190.
+And it's the opposite for favorites: Here, the Seahawks moneyline was set at -230, meaning a $230 wager would yield $100 if successful.

 Moneylines are also commonly used when making parlays, which are multiple bets tied into one.
-Let’s say you bet the Patriots moneyline and a -2.5 point spread, New England would need to win by three points or more for that bet to be successful.
-The risk is greater, but so is the reward with increased odds.
+Let’s say you bet the Patriots moneyline and a +4.5 point spread—New England would need to lose by less than five points or win the game outright for that parlay to be successful.
+The risk with parlays is greater, but so is the reward with increased odds.
 Use our Odds Calculator to calculate any bet amount or conversion.

 Patriots Props